 - Do we have to be Christians for our children to attend Trinity?

 - Is an admission interview required?

 - When and how are admission decisions communicated?

 - How do we add our child's name to the wait pool?

 TCS offers a rolling admission cycle.
 When the application and all supporting documents have been received, the student has been assessed, and interviews are completed, the admission committee reviews the file and renders a decision.
-Offers of acceptance and decline letters are sent via USPS mail.
+Offers of acceptance and decline letters are sent via email and / or USPS mail.
 To preserve the integrity of the admission process it is School policy not to state reasons for a decline.